 Snorkeling/Scuba Diving/Boating

-If you’re interested in going boating, we recommend going with our friend Marcy who owns his own boating company and can take you on boating, surfing, fishing, snorkeling and beach hopping tours to the best spots that other sailing companies don’t go.
-Click here to read more about boating in Playas del Coco.
-You can also leave a comment or contact us for more information.
+If you’re interested in a private boat trip, we recommend going with our friend Marcy.
+He owns his own boating company and can take you on boating, surfing, fishing, snorkeling and beach hopping to the best spots that other sailing companies don’t go.
+Click here to read more about boating in Playas del Coco and request a quote!

-If you are a scuba diver, the diving in this part of the country is excellent.
-You can go out on a boat to Monkey Head, Tortuga Islands, the Catalinas and the Bat Islands to dive with hammerhead sharks and huge manta rays.
+If you are a scuba diver, the scuba diving in this part of the country is excellent.
+You can go out on a boat to Monkey Head, Tortuga Islands and the Bat Islands to dive with hammerhead sharks and huge manta rays.
 There are several dive shops in Coco such as Rich Coast Diving, Summer Salt, Rocket Frog and Deep Blue Dive.

 Arenal/Monteverde

 You can go on your own or go with a tour company who will handle transportation for you if you don’t want to drive.
 They’ll arrange all the activities with you before hand so you’ll make the most of your day there.
-A day trip from Coco costs around $170 for both depending on the activities.
+A day trip from Coco costs around $170 USD per person for both depending on the activities.
+A tour is the most convenient way as you don’t need to plan anything or worry about driving.

-I actually recommend spending more time in both areas if possible but if not, a day trip gives you a wonderful taste of the many different natural landmarks, ecosystems and micro-climates that exist in Costa Rica.
+I actually recommend spending a couple nights in both areas if possible but if not, a day trip gives you a wonderful taste of the many different natural landmarks, ecosystems and micro-climates that exist in Costa Rica.

 Nicaragua

-Playas del Coco is actually just a 2.5 hour drive away from the border of Costa Rica and Nicaragua, Penas Blancas.
-If you got the time, you should take advantage of Nicaragua.
-Not only is it that close to Coco but it’s cheaper, very beautiful and really different from Costa Rica.
+Playas del Coco is actually just a 2.5 hour drive away from the border of Costa Rica and Nicaragua.
+So if you have an open day, you should take advantage and do a 1 day Nicaragua tour.
+Not only is it that close to Coco but Nicaragua is a beautiful country drastically different from Costa Rica.
+It’ll be a great way to experience the country, especially if you don’t ever plan to make a dedicated trip there.

 Where to stay in Playas del Coco